castral02/frag_af/variation_3/README.md

 To train [model](model_creation.py), and here is the [training data set](library_dnf.csv)

 To grab a trained [model](model_xgboost_moodel.pkl)

-### Development Notes
-The model normalizes features within each protein group and implements adaptive SMOTE parameters based on the smallest class size to ensure robust sampling even with limited data.

-## How to run model:

 The code to create your own predictions are based [here](prediction_dnf.py)